zer0cache/matic-docs/docs/develop/getting-started.md

 ## **Side Note**

 If this is overwhelming, that’s alright!
 You can jump right into the action and start hacking.
-You’ve got this!
 Here are some notes before you start diving into resources, repositories, and docs:

 1. **Beware the cost of being on the bleeding edge**: Like typical niche programming, dApps and blockchain development moves very quickly.
 While researching, you may find complex code repositories, 404s on a documentation site, or even no documentation.
 Use that opportunity to reach out to us via any social media channel.
 2. **The learning curve may be daunting, but the barrier to entry is low**: The community is very open and welcoming!
 Projects welcome pull requests from outsiders and resolve any blockers actively.
 We’re working on creating a better world and contribution in any form is appreciated.
 We’ll be grateful to onboard you into this amazing Web3 ecosystem.